 Old Town Hall is the social architectural cornerstone of the City.
 Joseph E. Willard presented the Hall as a gift to the citizens of Fairfax in 1900.
 Built by Arthur Thompson, a local contractor, the classical revival style Hall retains much of its original woodwork.
 Old Town Hall’s second level houses the Huddleson Library and is home to the Fairfax Art League.

 Built by Richard Ratcliffe in 1812, this house is the oldest residence in the city.
 This house-museum interprets the daily activities of some of its twelve owners and occupants, illustrating commercial and domestic change along Main Street during the 19th and 20th centuries.
 The last two private owners were Dr. Kate Waller Barrett, prominent social reformer, and her daughter Kitty Pozer.
 Pozer, a respected gardener, deeded the house to the city in 1973.
-The house is open to the public for free tours from 11 a.m. to 2 p.m.
-Saturdays from April through October, during many city special events, during walking tours offered in the spring and fall, and by appointment; email or call 703.385.8414
+The house is presently closed due to the pandemic; we anticipate reopening in spring 2022; for further information, email or call 703.385.8414

 Grandma’s Cottage is significant both for its architecture and history.
 The Cottage was occupied for much of its history by Margaret Conn Willcoxon Farr, the daughter of Rezin Willcoxon, owner of the Willcoxon estate (later named “Blenheim”).
 Margaret Farr is buried in the Blenheim cemetery.
 The Cottage likely dates to the 1830s or 1840s and is important of its combination of log-wall construction and rare timber framing with brick infill between the studs in the oldest portion of the house.